 Even a gorgeously tailored black dress isn’t worth much to you if you already have 10 just like it.
 A $15 t-shirt is no bargain if it’s worn out after a few washes.
-And those jeans on sale aren’t worth $40 if you’ll wear them just twice before consigning them to the back of your closet – Marc Bain
+And those jeans on sale aren’t worth $40 if you’ll wear them just twice before consigning them to the back of your closet.Mark Bain

 Op shops are a treasure trove for fashionistas who love beautifully crafted vintage pieces and unique pre-loved items.
 Buying something feels even better when you know that the proceeds are going toward projects making the world a better place.
 Not sure where to start?
 Stylist and op shop guru Faye De Lanty says it’s important to “Shop the whole store, not just your section.
 Some of my favourite pieces came from the men’s section.
 (Oversized boyfriend shirt anyone?!).”

 For some of us, the idea of turning up to every formal event in the same gown and that one pair of trusty heels is just not on.
 But neither is a wardrobe overflowing with barely worn formal wear or a maxed out credit card from buying clothes we can’t afford…what to do?
 It’s time to look at the rental market!
-There’s a huge variety of fashion rental businesses who provide designer dresses and accessories.
+There’s a huge variety of fashion rental businesses who provide designer dresses and accessories, like our favourite GlamCorner in Australia, in the US with Rent The Runway and in Europe, with Le Closet and Frontrow.
 You can also browse most sites via occasion and designer to give you some inspiration.

+Fun and free ethical wardrobe additions?
+Yes, please!
 Clothes swapping is another sustainable way to find a new outfit without spending a cent, and it’s also a great opportunity to meet other fashionistas like yourself!
-Swap events can be big formal affairs or just a casual get together with you and friend.
+Swap events can be big formal affairs or just a casual get together with you and friends.
 For example, The Clothing Exchange hosts events in venues around Australia with guidelines to ensure everything is fair and fun.
 Keep an eye on your council’s community events page for swaps happening in your neighbourhood or better yet, organise one yourself.

-Sometimes less really is more.
 A capsule wardrobe refers to a small collection of seasonally appropriate, mix-and-match clothes.
 Back in 2015, Harper’s Bazaar art director Matilda Kahl shared her experience of adopting a “work uniform”.
 This consisted of a crisp white shirt, black pants, a unique accessory, and optional black blazer.
-The idea came to her after a classically frustrating morning trying to find the right outfit, only to feel uncomfortable in her chosen look.
+The idea came to her after a classically frustrating morning trying to find the right outfit only to feel uncomfortable in her chosen look.
 Three years after pinning down her Monday to Friday uniform, Kahl has continued to stick with her chic, minimal ensemble as a way to save time, energy, and money.

-There’s so much one can borrow from the uniform concept.
-Instead of buying into fast-fashion, one could invest in quality, ethically made basics to build a capsule wardrobe a la Jennifer L. Scott.
+There’s so much you can borrow from the uniform concept!
+Like investing in ethically made basics to build a capsule wardrobe a la Jennifer L. Scott.

 While many well-made ethical fashion brands can be pricey, most companies host amazing deals at some point during the year.
 Stalk the sale sections in stores and online.
 Sign up for emails to receive coupon codes, and befriend shop owners to find out when blow-out sales are approaching.

-You can browse via clothing category, such as “jeans”.
-Then filter by price to make sure the results will fit your current budget.
+You can also browse via clothing category, such as “jeans”.
+Then filter by price, location, and more to make sure the results are spot on.
 Save the brands you love and refer back to them when you need to update your wardrobe.
-And keep an eye out for exciting offers from our favourite ethical brands.
-All in one handy little app!
+Check out our article for more tips on using our Directory.